ssilenuss/ESP32_FASTLED_GODOT_UDP/README.md

-# ESP8266_WS2812B_UDP
+# ESP32_FASTLED_GODOT_UDP
-Light effects over network with Processing and ESP8266.
+Light effects over network with Godot and Esp32.

+I've barely started.
+Check back soon.

+Original:

 Distribute your Processing animation from your computer to different rooms/places.